-CEEMET welcomes the fact that - in essence - the special rules in article 12 of Regulation 883/2004 for workers temporarily sent to another Member State to perform work on their employer's behalf, remain unchanged.
-CEEMET is of the opinion that it is not in the interest of neither the employee nor the employer, to change to another social security system in a period of less than 24 months.
+Ceemet welcomes the fact that - in essence - the special rules in article 12 of Regulation 883/2004 for workers temporarily sent to another Member State to perform work on their employer's behalf, remain unchanged.
+Ceemet is of the opinion that it is not in the interest of neither the employee nor the employer, to change to another social security system in a period of less than 24 months.
+Shortening the duration to less than 24 months would jeopardize the free movement of workers.
+It has the undesirable effect that employees would have to pay social security contributions in several countries, each with a different social security system, which fragmentizes the social security "CV" of mobile workers.
+Therefore, we want to highlight the necessity of keeping the duration to remain under the social security system of the home country to 24 months as it actively supports and facilitates labour mobility within the EU.

-However, CEEMET has concerns with regards to the following changes proposed by the Commission:
+However, Ceemet has concerns with regard to the following changes proposed by the Commission: